 As a French person on a keto diet, sharing a version of the popular French almond cake is must!
 A buttery, moist cake with a delicious almond flavor.

-A French almond cake is a typically French butter cake served as a tea cake.
+A French almond cake is a typically French butter cake served as a tea cake and perfect to pair with a cup of my bulletproof coffee.
 It has a moist, buttery crumb with a delicious almond flavor.

 But a typical French almond cake would contain more than 30 grams of net carbs per slice!
 Far from keto-friendly.

 This keto recipe is the easiest cake recipe to start your keto baking journey.
 All you need is one bowl and the ingredients below.

 To make the most delicious, moist, and soft almond flour cake without sugar or gluten, you need: